jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## Why are asserts important?

 When building a program we have certain expectations based on given inputs.
+To test these expectations we can add `assert` statements to the program or place them in tests.

-One way to test these expectations is by adding `assert` statements to the program, we could also place them in tests to check if our expectations match the actual behavior of the program.
-These tests also help us catch bugs that break previous tested behavior when introduced.
+These tests help catch bugs that break previous tested behavior when introduced.

 We are constantly asking these questions as we test
 - What is similar?